psychemedia/island-storynotes/carus-wilson/02-telling.md

 At which point we might imagine that Mr Eldridge, Pittis' council, and Mr. Pittis had a brief exchange, as the apology was accepted on behalf of Mr. Pittis, who, being a fair and just man, had not wanted to push things any further than an honourable resolution, being the good Christian that he, which is to say, Mr. Pittis, certainly was.

-Carus Wilson's direct engagement with Island matters seems to tail off at this point, aside from reports of the occasional sermon, fundraising for the new CHurch and the local schools, but that's not to say he wasn't busy.
+Carus Wilson's direct engagement with Island matters seems to tail off at this point, aside from reports of the occasional sermon, fundraising for the new Church and the local schools, but that's not to say he wasn't busy.

-Indeed, he seems to have been spending a lot of time on the mainland, in Portsmouth and Gosport, through eighteen fifty six and seven, supporting the soldiers there. although I'm nopt sure how he got there?
-Was a "through boat" from Ventor?!
+Indeed, he seems to have been spending a lot of time on the mainland, in Portsmouth and Gosport, through eighteen fifty six and seven, supporting the soldiers there. although I'm not sure how he got there?
+Was there a "through boat" from Ventor?!

 Carus Wilson's interests in the moral life of soldiers seems to have started whilst dtravelling in Southern European.
 Previous encounters with Sardinian soldiers in Nice and French soldiers in Boulogne had resulted in a mission to provide them with Bibles and prayer books.
 On the Island, his initial concerns appear to have been for the morals of the tempted soldiers at Parkhust.
 But in Portsmouth, he saw a greater opportunity: an opportunity to *start* something.

 Just as he had been motivated three decades before to found a school to support the less well off clergymen by providing an education for their daughters for an affordable fee, in Portsmouth he championed the idea of Soldiers' Institute, a club for soldiers, similir in astyle to Mechanics Insitutes, and importantly, *away from the barracks* where the soldiers could go an relax, play games, drink coffee, consult books an newspapers in the reading room or library.
 And maybe even attend a few classes or two.
 Not *just* bible classes, but perhaps those as well.

-And so it was — a building was found, money raised by subscription, and the Soldiers' Institute was born.
+And so it was — a building was found, money was raised by subscription, and the Soldiers' Institute was born.
+TO DO

 But still, Carus Wilson couldn't resist making a making a point though his pen.

-An so it was, a year after publishing "Tempters and Tempted" and upsetting the boroughmen of Newport, Carus Wilson wrote another New Year's tract — °Portsmouth in Flames° — and I *have* managed to track a copy of this one down.
+An so it was, a year after publishing "Tempters and Tempted" and upsetting the boroughmen of Newport, Carus Wilson wrote another New Year's tract — °Portsmouth in Flames° — and I *have* managed to track a copy of this one down, albeit as part of a collection of tracts published by the Ipswich Temperance Society.
+Which perhaps gives you a clue as to its theme.

 The flames it describes are the flames of TO DO